-Many well-known and highly identifiable actresses have tried and failed to make the arduous crossover from fizzy TV sitcom star to mature, dramatic artist.
-Usually, it was their hardcore fans who refused to accept them in any other light.
-Sally Field and Elizabeth Montgomery come to mind first as two actresses who somehow managed to make the none-too-easy adjustment.
-Marlo Thomas became another success story as well--but, like the others, it was none too easy.
-Adorable to a fault, Marlo seemed to have nowhere to go after the early 1970s when the cute and wholesome Ann Marie of That Girl (1966) was suddenly no more.
+Many well known and highly identifiable actresses have tried and failed to make the arduous crossover from fizzy TV sitcom star to mature, dramatic artist.
+Usually it was their hardcore fans who refused to accept them in any other light.
+Sally Field and Elizabeth Montgomery come first to mind as two strong actresses, with even stronger TV comedy character personas to contend with, who managed to make the none-too-easy leap to serious dramatic stardom after the fact.
+And then there's THAT girl ... lovely, glowing brunette Marlo Thomas ... another prime example.

-Born in Deerfield, Michigan, on November 21, 1937, to parents of Lebanese origin, Marlo was christened Margaret Julia Thomas.
-She was raised in the mad whirl of the entertainment business as the daughter of show business legend Danny Thomas, who was very determined that she not become an actress, at least until after college graduation.
-She actually began her adult life as a schoolteacher, but it was a very half-hearted career choice.
+Born in Detroit, Michigan on November 21, 1937, Marlo was christened Margaret Julia Thomas.
+Raised within the mad Beverly Hills whirl of the entertainment business as the daughter of show business legend Danny Thomas, she was initially dissuaded from an acting career and began a half-hearted adult life as a school teacher.

 - IMDb Mini Biography By: Gary Brumburgh / firstname.lastname@example.org